 Avoid religious discrimination

-A job advert requiring candidates be clean-shaven may put religious groups at a disadvantage.
+A job advert requiring candidates to be clean-shaven may put religious groups at a disadvantage.
 But if it is fully justified by a genuine risk to hygiene when handling food, then this would be lawful.

-Avoid gender specific terms
+Avoid gender-specific terms

-Make sure your job title doesn’t include gender specific terms like “waitress”, “admin girl”, “mailman” or “salesman”.
+Make sure your job title doesn’t include gender-specific terms like “waitress”, “admin girl”, “mailman” or “salesman”.

 Avoid racial specifications

-Even if the role requires candidates speak a foreign language, you should focus on their proficiency in the language rather than their country of origin.
+Even if the role requires candidates to speak a foreign language, you should focus on their proficiency in the language rather than their country of origin.
 “The ability to speak Mandarin is essential” is much better to say than “you must be Chinese”.

 Never mention age requirements